 Regimens that Contain Only Nucleoside Reverse Transcriptase Inhibitors

-In adult trials, regimens containing only nucleoside reverse transcriptase inhibitors (NRTIs) have shown less potent virologic activity when compared with more potent non-nucleoside reverse transcriptase inhibitor (NNRTI)- or PI-based regimens.11,12 Data on the efficacy of triple-NRTI regimens for treatment of ARV-naive children are limited; in small observational studies, response rates of 47% to 50% have been reported.13,14 In a study on the use of the triple-NRTI regimen abacavir, lamivudine, and zidovudine in previously treated children, the combination showed evidence of only modest viral suppression, with only 10% of 102 children maintaining viral loads of <400 copies/mL at 48 weeks of treatment.15 Therefore, regimens containing only NRTIs are not recommended.
-A possible exception to this recommendation is the treatment of young children (aged <3 years) with concomitant HIV and tuberculosis for whom a nevirapine-based regimen is not acceptable.
-For these children, where treatment choices are limited, the World Health Organization recommends the use of a triple-NRTI regimen.16
+In adult trials, regimens that contain only NRTIs have shown less potent virologic activity than non-nucleoside reverse transcriptase inhibitor (NNRTI)-based or PI-based regimens.2,3 Data on the efficacy of triple-NRTI regimens for treatment of ARV-naive children are limited to small observational studies.4,5 In a study on the use of the triple-NRTI regimen abacavir plus lamivudine plus zidovudine in ARV-experienced children, this combination showed evidence of only modest viral suppression; only 10 of the 102 children had viral loads of <400 copies/mL at Week 48 of treatment.6 Therefore, regimens that contain only NRTIs are not recommended for treatment-naive or treatment-experienced children.

 Regimens that Contain Three Drug Classes

-Data are insufficient to recommend initial regimens containing agents from three drug classes (e.g., an NRTI plus an NNRTI plus a PI or an integrase strand transfer inhibitor [INSTI] plus an NRTI plus a PI or NNRTI).
-Although studies of regimens containing three classes of drugs have demonstrated that these regimens are safe and effective in previously treated children and adolescents, these regimens have not been studied as initial therapy in treatment-naive children and adolescents and have the potential for inducing resistance to three drug classes, which could severely limit future treatment options.17-21 Ongoing studies, however, are investigating the use of three drug classes as treatment in neonates.
+Data are insufficient to recommend initial regimens that contain agents from three drug classes (e.g., an NRTI plus an NNRTI plus a PI or an integrase strand transfer inhibitor [INSTI] plus an NRTI plus a PI or NNRTI).
+Although studies of regimens that contain three classes of drugs have demonstrated that these regimens are safe and effective in ARV-experienced children and adolescents, these regimens have not been studied as initial regimens in treatment-naive children and adolescents.
+These regimens also have the potential to induce resistance to three drug classes, which could severely limit future treatment options.7-11 Ongoing studies are investigating the use of drugs from three drug classes as treatment in neonates.